-Question Answer Marks EITHER 2(a) 'All that glisters is not gold'.
-25 With this quotation from the play in mind, discuss Shakespeare's dramatic presentation of deception in the play.
+Question Answer Marks EITHER 2(a) 'The tension between self-interest and love is central to the drama of the play.'
+25 How far, and in what ways, do you agree with this view of The Merchant of Venice ?
 Mark according to the levels of response marking criteria.
-OR 2(b) Analyse the following extract, considering it in relation to Shakespeare's dramatic methods and concerns, here and elsewhere in the play.
+OR 2(b) Analyse the following extract and consider what it adds to your understanding of Portia's dealings with men, here and elsewhere in the play.
 You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.